berkantsahn/mkdocs-sample/README.md

-# mkdocs-test
+# Mkdocs Test
 this is a repository created to test the mkdocs build.

-# mkdocs github test link
+# Mkdocs Github Test URL
 You can view the sample document created at the link below. https://berkantsahn.github.io/mkdocs-test/